Pearly Whites Dental CAre

 Maintain a Healthy Smile with Proactive Dental Cleanings in Newtown, PA 18940

-Our founder, Dr. Kasia Weitz, has spent over 20 years addressing patient concerns using a holistic approach.
-Reach out to our Morrisville office today to schedule an appointment with the dentist Newtown, Pennsylvania trusts!
+Dr. Kasia Weitz, our founder, brings over 20 years of experience in holistic dentistry to every appointment.
+Call our Morrisville office now to schedule an exam with the dentist Newtown, Pennsylvania chooses for thoughtful care!

 Why Choose Us for General Dentistry in Newtown?